RECOMMENDED BROWSERS - The following browsers are recommended when using DELPROS: Chrome, Safari, Firefox, or Edge.

-Several weeks before the permit expiration date, a renewal notice will be sent to the email address on the record.
-This notice will explain how to access the online renewal application.
-To complete the online renewal application, you must use a credit card to pay your renewal fee.
+A few months before the expiration date of your license, a renewal notice will be sent to the email address on the record.
+This notice will explain how to access your online renewal application in DELPROS, our online licensure system.
+To complete the online renewal application, you must log-in to your account, answer questions, and use a credit card to pay your renewal fee.

 You may file a late renewal application up to one year after the expiration date.
 You must pay a late fee in addition to the renewal fee.
-Even though you can file a late renewal application, do not reume practicing until your license is actually renewed to active status.
+Even though you can file a late renewal application, do not resume practicing until your license is actually renewed to active status.
 The late period is not a “grace period.”

 If you fail to renew by the end of the one-year period, the license will terminate.